 Indications of a wasp control problem include:

-• Being constantly harassed by flying insects when eating outdoors
+• Constant harassment by flying insects when outdoors

 To help avoid wasp control issues the following precautions should be taken:

-• Locate and seal all cracks and openings in building exteriors
+• Seal or cover all holes in building exteriors

-• Conduct inspections of building exteriors for signs of new nest construction
+• Regularly inspect building exteriors for signs of nest construction

 Wasps can be aggressive and have the ability to sting multiple times.
 Wasp infestations are best handled by pest control professionals.
 Treatment methods vary depending upon the type and location of the wasps.